This document explains how to create and restore data backups with Vitess. Vitess uses backups for two purposes:

 Bootstrapping a new tablet

 Bootstrapping a new tablet is almost identical to restoring an existing tablet.
 The only thing you need to be cautious about is that the tablet specifies its keyspace, shard and tablet type when it registers itself at the topology.
-Specifically, make sure that the following vttablet parameters are set:
+Specifically, make sure that the following additional vttablet parameters are set:

 -init_keyspace <keyspace> -init_shard <shard> -init_tablet_type replica|rdonly